What is ASC 606?

 With the right system in place, you can produce clear audit trails and attach supporting documents and evidence directly to transactions.
 A robust tool also provides user-friendly reporting options, allowing you to slice, dice, and customize your data on a summary level or on an item-by-item basis.
 With better reports, your business teams will make better decisions.

-What should you look for in a revenue recognition cloud application?
+What to look for in a revenue recognition

 - Powerful, flexible data models: Revenue models continue to multiply, from product-based to SaaS to bundled and usage-based contracts.
 The right tool recognizes revenue from multiple sources, including directly from opportunities, orders, contracts, projects, and invoices.
 The data model should also handle complex use cases, including multi-element arrangements.